bh679/Hunters-Of-The-Wine-Dark-Sea/Cards.md

 # Monkey Cards
 <p>
   <img width="128" alt="Image" src="https://github.com/user-attachments/assets/a40f4ce1-fdad-4fd9-b2bd-18bdb2f2266d" align="left" style="margin-right: 10px;" />
-Bubbles can play one Monkey Card per turn, before they move.<br />
 Bubbles starts off with all cards.
 They do not need to be hidden.<br />
+Bubbles can play one Monkey Card per turn, before they move.<br />
+  Once used, Bubbles gets no more cards. <br />
 </p>
 <br />
 <br />